 To be honest, you’ll be feeding your springtails fairly regularly anyway.
-So, if you set your feeding schedule to every two to three days, you can solve both issues in one fell swoop.
+So, if you set your feeding schedule to every three or so days, you can solve both issues in one fell swoop.

 Inside, you can choose from a variety of materials for your substrate medium.